 - Replace outdoor fan motor: $250–$650

-- Repair refrigerant leak: Depends on the kind of refrigerant your heat pump uses.
-R-22 Freon is pricier since it’s no longer being manufactured.
+- Repair refrigerant leak: Depends on the type of refrigerant your heat pump uses.
+R-22 Freon is pricier since it’s no longer being produced.

 - Seal leaky ductwork: Depends on house size.

-5. Heat Pump Won’t Turn on After Changing Thermostat
+5. Heat Pump Won’t Turn On After Changing Thermostat

 If your heat pump won’t turn on after switching the thermostat, the problem is probably linked to your new thermostat.
-While you can install just about any thermostat with a furnace, the same isn’t true for heat pumps, especially if you have backup or emergency heating.
+While you can use just about any thermostat with a furnace, the same isn’t true for heat pumps, especially if you have backup or emergency heating.

-A couple other typical thermostat problems involve:
+A couple other typical thermostat problems include:

-- Wiring was done wrong.
+- Wiring was done incorrectly.

-- Thermostat isn’t interacting with heat pump.
+- Thermostat isn’t communicating with heat pump.

 - Thermostat is in emergency heat mode, which requires a reset.